kujenga/website/content/blog/lunr-search.md

-If you want to learn more about Lunr and the options it offers straight from the source, I recommend checking out their [getting started guide][lunrGettingStarted] which walks through the fundamentals of a very simple search implementation, as well as links to much more detailed resources on Lunr.
+If you want to learn more about Lunr and the options it offers straight from the source, I recommend checking out their [getting started guide][lunrGettingStarted] which walks through the fundamentals of a very simple search implementation and includes links to more detailed Lunr resources.

 ## Executing search queries